 Autumn has arrived in Wales.
 It’s time to venture into the crisp mornings and cool afternoons along wooded paths and winding riverbanks, admiring nature’s stunning display.

-No matter where you’re walking in Wales, you’ll discover the same beauty that inspired William Wordsworth to write more than two hundred years ago:
+No matter where you’re walking in Wales, you’ll discover the same beauty that inspired William Wordsworth to write in the Wye Valley more than two hundred years ago:

 The sounding cataract haunted me like a passion: the tall rock, the mountain, and the deep and gloomy wood, their colours and their forms, were then to me an appetite; a feeling and a love…

-Gorgeous colours and picturesque scenery still beckon wanderers yearning for an escape from the everyday and into the magical Wye Valley where Wordsworth wrote.
-And with three National Parks and hundreds of quaint country villages, there are endless alternatives for an autumn walk in Wales.
+Gorgeous colours and picturesque scenery beckon wanderers, leading them into an escape from the everyday.
+With three National Parks and hundreds of quaint country villages, there are endless options for an autumn walk in Wales.
 Here are five to get you started.

 The Wye Valley Walk, Chepstow